SESYNC-ci/advanced-git-lesson/docs/_slides/pullrequest.md

 ===

 **Owner**: Go back to GitHub.com and view the PR page.
-You should see that the PR was automatically closed once you merged the changes into your master branch.
+You should see that the PR was automatically closed once you merged the changes into your main branch.
 It will be listed under the closed pull requests.

 ![pull request page]({% include asset.html path="images/closed_prs.PNG" %}){:width="60%"}